Gothic: Age of Ashes

 I) It is required that every participant will submit their weapon for safety inspection during the check-in process for every event, regardless of manufacturer or prior clearance in previous safety checks.

 J) Playing spaces are expected to remain “in character” as well in order to assist in the immersive environment of the game.
-Gothic: Age of Ashes has out of character spaces and playing spaces, and the “decorum” call may be used to remind players if they wander OOC in the game space.
+Gothic: Age of Ashes has out of character spaces and playing spaces, and the “Decorum” call may be used to remind players if they wander OOC in the game space.
 Repeated and excessive OOC conversation and behavior can result in a warning or other disciplinary action.
+Bathrooms are generally considered an OOC space, as are the on-site medical cabins.

 By attending any Gothic: Age of Ashes event, participants consent to having photos or video taken of them.
 These photos or videos may be posted on the FB group or website.
 It is the responsibility of the participant to alert Age of Ashes staff in writing if a photograph or video has been taken of them that they do not wish to be tagged in or displayed.